Do I Need A Guardianship Or Power Of Attorney?

 What Is The Difference Between A Guardianship And A Power Of Attorney?

-- Power of attorney: A power of attorney can be designated to handle the financial, legal and medical affairs of an individual who has become incapacitated.
+- Powers of attorney: A power of attorney can be designated to handle the financial, legal and medical affairs of an individual who has become incapacitated.
 A power of attorney may perform tasks such as paying bills, making medical decisions and accessing bank accounts.
 An individual can decide in advance if he or she wants to designate a power of attorney in the event of incapacitation.
 A power of attorney continues until it is cancelled or until death.
+A power of attorney must be created before incapacitation or a person can otherwise no longer make decisions on their behalf.
+Creating a power of attorney may cost you up to a few hundred dollars while an emergency guardianship after the fact costs several thousand dollars depending on the complexity.

 - Guardianships: A guardian is an individual who is court-appointed to manage the affairs of an individual who is incapacitated.
 A guardian may manage the financial, legal, medical and personal affairs of the incapacitated individual or child.
 The guardianship continues until the incapacitated individual becomes able to manage his or her own affairs, or until death.